Spreetail/solution-fitness-framework/README.md

 Spreetail is a measurment driving organization, so the subjective feelings surrounding legacy systems have been difficult to address without the ability to measure the positive effects of refactoring.

 ## Measurement Method
 Overall Solution Fitness is measured as average percent complete.
-Percent complete is measured through the evaluation of each Solution Fitness Parameter across each <i>critical<i/> codebase.
+Percent complete is measured through the evaluation of each Solution Fitness Parameter across each critical codebase.
 A cross-functional team establishes acceptance criteria for each Solution Fitness Paramter and evaluates how well each solution adheres to the parameter requirements.
 Adherence to each of the parameters will give a codebase a percent complete metric.
 Percent complete metrics are averaged across all applicable code repositories to arrive at an average percent complete.

 ### Critical Codebases?
 Codebases are defined as critical if they meet any of the following criteria: